SeimiNomore/jlchristian.com/_posts/2024-12-27-joyboy-logo-a4b-beta-ads.md

 ---
 layout: post
-title: JoyBoy - A4B!
-Logo
+title: JoyBoy Logo A4B!
+Beta Advertisement
 description: This was the beginnning of it all the first ads for anime4breakfast!
 summary: going off of the **JoyBoy** logo for A4B!
 tags: logo, typography, logo development
 ---

 It all started with an idea—a fleeting spark fueled by my love for storytelling, design, and the culture of anime.
 I wanted to create something that felt personal, something that spoke to the creative spirit that has always driven me.
 Anime4Breakfast wasn’t just a name; it was a concept, a vision of bringing people together through a shared love of art, ideas, and expression.